Before you self-publish a book, make sure you are ready.

 Any article I read about self-publishing mentions getting a quality book cover designer on the job.

-A poor low-resolution homemade book cover will be an instant sales turn off.
+A poor low-resolution homemade book cover will be an instant sales turn off to a potential reader.
 This is especially so for print books.

-You have to think about the fonts and colours for your book cover.
+You have to think about the fonts and colors for your book cover.
 Do they match with the genre of your story?

-If you spend money on nothing else, spend wisely and pay for a professionally designed book cover.
-And especially doubly so for a print on demand (POD) paperback.
+If you spend money on nothing else, spend wisely, and pay for a professionally designed book cover.
+It goes doubly, so if you plan to publish a print version with Blurb, Lulu, or KDP print on demand.

 Your cover will be the first thing that potential buyers will see.
-So you need to make it instantly attractive to readers of your book genre.
+You need to make it instantly attractive to readers of your book genre.

 Time to allow: 1 month